fangzefunny/StdVisualModel/README.md

 # StdVisualModel
-This is new repositories to carry all the data we need
+This is new repositories to carry all the codes we need

 ### To use these code you should do the following steps
 * **Step 0.
 Prepare for the fitting.**